 - Maintenance Console

 I worked for a hosting company having over 60 servers to look after.
 I ended up making a web site to control the servers and to service our customers.
 The system became comprehensive enough to track and control our servers and load-balance them by moving web domains to and fro, all from our phones.
 The page tabs are independent so each tab can be working at once.
 Most of the server command and control functions are logged so there is a record of what previously happened.
-The demo is crippled as there is not a bank of servers to control here.
+The demos are crippled as there is not a bank of servers here to control.

 This console was revived and enhanced for use in the AcmeBase Small Enterprise System.